dekuNukem/daytripper/advanced_usage.md

 ### Windows

 You can use [autohotkey](https://www.autohotkey.com).
-It is a powerful open-source keyboard automation program, where you can write a script to do anything you want when `ALT + PAUSE` is pressed by RX.
+It is a powerful and free open-source keyboard automation program, where you can write a script to do anything you want when `ALT + PAUSE` is pressed by RX.

 Check out the [official tutorials](https://www.autohotkey.com/docs_1.0/Tutorial.htm), and here's a [sample configuration file](resources/AutoHotkey.ahk) upon which you can tinker with.

-### MacOS
+### macOS

 When you first plug RX into your mac, a window might pop up asking to identify keyboard layout, simply close it.